aws-samples/serverless-patterns/eventbridge-private-api-customdomain/README.md

     * Enter **stack name**.
     * Enter desired **AWS Region**.
     * Enter **Private Custom Domain Name** (e.g. private.mydomain.com) for the Domainname parameter.
-    * Enter **PrivateAPIInvokeURL**  (e.g. https://private.mydomain.com/<apigw-resource-path>) which is complete API invocation url.
+    * Enter **PrivateAPIInvokeURL**  (e.g. https://private.mydomain.com/<apigw-resource-path>) which is complete REST API invocation url.
-    * Enter **VPC Id** for the VPCId parameter to create VPC latticre resource gateway in VPC.
+    * Enter **VPC Id** for the VPCId parameter to create VPC lattice resource gateway in VPC.
 Recommendation: use same VPC as of API Gateway VPC endpoint attached to private api gateway.
     * Enter **Subnet Id's** for the SubnetIds parameter (comma seperated e.g. subnet1,subnet2) to create resource gateway.
 Recommendation: use same subnets as of API gateway VPC endpoint.
     * Enter **SecurityGroup Id's** for the SecurityGroup parameter which allows inbound access on port 443 from your VPC's CIDR range.
     * Allow SAM CLI to create IAM roles with the required permissions.

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

 6. Note the outputs from the SAM deployment process.
-These contain the resource names and/or ARNs which are used for testing.
+These contain the resource names and ARNs which are used for testing.

-7. **Imp Note** : Once the stack is deployed, Create a 'A' record in your Public Route53 hosted zone for the 'Domainname' with below target:
+7. **Important Note** : Once the stack is deployed, Create a 'A' record in your Public Route53 hosted zone for the 'Domainname' with below target:

         a) Target type - alias
         b) Alis - VPC Endpoint
         c) Endpoint - select the VPC Endpoint which is attached to your Private API.
 Eg: vpce-1123444556666-avx567.execute-api.<AWS-region>.vpce.amazonaws.com

 ## Testing

-1. Eventbridge schedule will invoke the Private API every 5 minutes as configured in the scheduled expression.
+1. Amazon Event Bridge Scheduler will invoke the Private API every 5 minutes as configured in the scheduled expression.
+Modify the schedule as per your requirement.

-2. Check the Private API stage or integration logs to verify invocations, invocations from eventbridge will contain a custom added header 'invokedby: eventbridgeinvoke' & 'User-Agent:Amazon/EventBridge/ApiDestinations'.
+2. Check the Private API stage or integration logs to verify invocations.
+Invocations from Event Bridge Scheduler will contain a custom added header 'invokedby: eventbridgeinvoke' & 'User-Agent:Amazon/EventBridge/ApiDestinations'.

 ### Example output in API Gateway logs: